ThePieBaker90/On-The-Rim/Items/Weapons/Gambler's Set/Suit Shotgun.md

 * **Looks**:
 	* A sawed off Remington 870 shotgun with dried bloodstains around the muzzle.
 There is a small engraving of a poker chip on the right side of the stock.
 You can feel a faint psychic presence from within.
 * **Special:**
-	* Can only be reloaded if there are no bullets left in the magazine.
 	* When reloaded:
-		* The number of bullets loaded is equal to 1d6+1.
 		* the DM should draw a playing card from a standard deck for every bullet.
 This card is added face down into a second deck (called the "bullet deck").
 	* Anytime the weapon is used one card is drawn from the bullet deck and shown to the players.
 		* If the card's suit is a spade or club (black suit) then the bullet was a blank and no damage is done.
 The card is then added to the discard pile.